dawidb12/python-webapp-mysql-ansible-automation/README.md

-#### This project reflects the small environment with Flask Python webapp integrated with MySQL database.
-Its installation is automated using Ansible.
+<strong>This project reflects the small environment with Flask Python webapp integrated with MySQL database.
+Its installation is automated using Ansible.</strong>

 ## How to prepare the environment?